 Dr. Amrita Ghosh is a researcher at SASNET working on the new project "A Nation and its Fault Lines".
 She has worked on a postdoc at Linnaeus University, Center of Concurrences in Colonial and Postcolonial Studies.
-During the postdoc she has been working on emerging literature, films and visual texts on and from Kashmir, representing the conflict in myriad ways.
+During the postdoc she worked on emerging literature, films and visual texts on and from Kashmir, representing the conflict in myriad ways.
 Her monograph on this research project, titled, Kashmir’s Necropolis: New Literature and Visual Texts is going to come out next year (2022) with Lexington Books, Rowan & Littlefield, USA.

-Apart from that, she is also co-editing an anthology: Tagore and Yeats: A Postcolonial Reenvisioning (2021), soon to be published by Brill publications.
-This volume encompasses various themes of translation, authorship, the Nobel controversy between the two writers, and newly covered material about art, performativity and rethinking modernism in the two iconic writers.
+Apart from that, Ghosh is the co-editor of the coming anthology: Tagore and Yeats: A Postcolonial Reenvisioning (2021), soon to be published by Brill publications.
+This volume encompasses various themes of translation, authorship, the Nobel controversy between the two writers, and also focuses on art, performativity and rethinking modernism in the two iconic writers.